 The State budget for FY 2011 extended the conveyance tax rate on real estate sales paid to municipalities.
 After much debate, the rate of \$2.50 per \$1,000 of the real estate sales was made permanent and there was an expansion of the current optional conveyance tax to all municipalities bringing the total municipal rate from 0.11% to 0.5%.
-During the current year, the Town received \$153,605 in conveyance tax, lower than FY 2017 but still higher than budgeted.
-We anticipate this amount going up in FY 2019.
+During the current year, the Town received \$295,621 in conveyance tax, substantially higher than FY 2018 due to a major parcel sale.